dashdotrobot/bicyclewheel/content/pages/instructions.md

 __Eff. rotating mass__: Since the wheel rotates as well as translates, it requires more energy to accelerate, per gram, than the frame or rider.
 The effective rotating mass is the equivalent mass which would require the same amount of energy to bring to the same velocity as the rotating wheel.
 This is the mass that you "feel" when accelerating the bike.

-> The effective rotating mass cannot theoretically exceed twice, and cannot be less than 1.333 times, the mass of the wheel.
+> The effective rotating mass cannot theoretically exceed 2x the mass of the wheel, and cannot be less than 1.333x the mass of the wheel.

 __Radial stiffness__: The radial force, applied at 0 degrees, which would produce a unit displacement in the radial direction.